 In China, we offer many of our Nu Skin products and a locally produced value line of personal care products under the Scion brand name.
 We also sell a select number of Pharmanex products, including our number one nutritional product, LifePak.
 In Hong Kong and Taiwan, we offer a majority of our Nu Skin and Pharmanex products and limited other products and services, although our ageLOC Galvanic Spa Systems are not approved for sale in Taiwan.
-The introduction of our ageLOC R and ageLOC Galvanic Body Spa and related products through a limited-time offer in connection with the Greater China regional convention in the second quarter of 2012 generated significant growth in this region.
+The introduction of our ageLOC R2 and ageLOC Galvanic Body Spa and related products through a limited-time offer in connection with the Greater China regional convention in the second quarter of 2012 generated significant growth in this region.

 Our Hong Kong and Taiwan markets operate under our global direct selling business model and global sales compensation plan.
 However, we currently are unable to operate under our global direct selling business model in China, as a result of regulatory restrictions on direct selling activities in this market.
 Consequently, we have implemented a business model that utilizes an employed sales force and contractual sales promoters to sell products through our stores.
 We continue to operate this model because we believe it provides us with more flexibility in the manner in which we can operate throughout China and compensate our contractual sales promoters and employed sales representatives.
 We rely on our employed sales force and contractual sales promoters to market and sell products through our various store locations throughout China supported by minimal traditional mass media advertising or direct marketing campaigns.
-Our sales force may also refer individuals to join our sales force as sales employed sales force and contractual sales promoters through four ability to attract consumers to our solves through our employed sales promoters, to educate consumers about our products through frequent training meetings, and to promote repeat purchases.
+Our sales force may also refer individuals to join our sales force as sales employees, contractual sales promoters or direct sellers.
+Our business model in China is largely based upon our ability to attract consumers to our stores through our employed sales force and contractual sales promoters, to educate consumers about our products through frequent training meetings, and to promote repeat purchases.
 We also continue to implement a direct sales opportunity that allows us to engage an entry-level, non-employee sales force that can sell products away from our stores where we have obtained a direct sales license.
-We have obtained direct sales in other locations in China.
-Our current direct sales model is structured in a manner that we believe complements our stores or direct sales in China.
+We have obtained direct selling licenses in over 50 cities and districts covering 15 provinces in China.
 We continue to work to obtain the necessary approvals in other locations in China.
+Our current direct sales model is structured in a manner that we believe complements our store model.
+We currently operate through approximately 40 stores in China.
 We recently announced plans to significantly expand our store count over the next five years.